MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/index.md

 Create and manage Azure resources from your Node.js applications using the [Azure management libraries for Node.js](node-sdk-azure-get-started.md).
 Use these libraries to build your own Azure automation tools and services.

-For example, to log in (authenticate), create a client, and list all VM images, you could write the following code:
+For example, the following code snippet illustrates how to log in to Azure, create a management client, and list all VM images for the specified location, publisher, offer, and SKU.

 ```javascript
 var msRestAzure = require('ms-rest-azure');